pytorch/pytorch/docs/source/dynamo/custom-backends.rst

    optimized_mod = dynamo.optimize(my_compiler)(mod)
    optimized_mod(torch.randn(10))

-Let’s take a look at one more example with control flow.
+Let’s take a look at one more example with control flow:

 .. code-block:: python